EMDR for Hypnotherapists

 What is EMDR?

+EMDR works very well within a hypnotherapy practice.
 Originally designed to help address traumatic memories, EMDR (Eye Movement Desensitisation and Reprocessing) facilitates the accessing, processing and resolving of disturbing memories and unpleasant life experiences, whilst addressing negative beliefs and unwanted body sensations about past and future events and promoting supportive positive beliefs.
+EMDR is a highly useful tool for any professional hypnotherapist.

 What is it used for?